 18.5.
 Data compilation

-The sport goods aggregates are calculated on the basis of the harmonised figures provided by the Member States to Eurostat according to the Community concept.
+The sport goods aggregates are calculated based on the harmonised figures provided by the Member States to Eurostat according to the Community concept.

 Sporting goods

-• Some sportswear and footwear articles necessary for doing sport;
+Some sportswear and footwear articles necessary for practising sport;

 The sport trade statistics are presented in two datasets: